Maurice Bonham-Carter: Personal life

 He died in 1960 aged 79 and is buried in the churchyard at St Andrew's Church, Mells in Somerset.

 Descendants

 Through his eldest daughter Cressida, he was a grandfather to Sir Adam Ridley.
-Through his eldest son Mark, he was a grandfather of three girls, including: Jane Bonham Carter, Baroness Bonham Carter of Yarnbury, wife of Tim Razzall, Baron Razzall.
+Through his eldest son Mark, he was a grandfather of three girls, including: Jane Bonham Carter, Baroness Bonham Carter of Yarnbury, the domestic partner of Tim Razzall, Baron Razzall.
 Through his youngest son Raymond, he was a grandfather to three including: Helena Bonham Carter and Edward Bonham Carter.